Stove vs. oven

 - After the pot is fully seasoned, you may be able to get away with some preheating.

 Match your diffuser/pot to the correct size burner

 - Most stoves have 8″ and 6″ burners.
 An 8″ burner is ideal for the SimmerMat.

-- Do not put your diffuser/pot on a burner with a diameter more than 1/2″ greater than the diffuser/pot.
-Instead use a much smaller burner – if need be.
+- Do not put your diffuser or pot on a burner with a diameter more than 1/2″ greater than the diffuser or pot.
+Instead use a smaller burner.

 - Max temperature is 450°F.

 - Baking and roasting temperature required for clay is about 25°F less than temperature required for stainless.